 The purpose of the Iowa Nutrient Research Center is to pursue a science-based approach to nutrient management research through evaluating the performance of current and emerging nutrient management practices, and using an adaptive management framework for providing recommendations for the implementation of nutrient management practices and the development of new nutrient management practices.
 We continue to gain a better understanding of nutrient movement through the landscape in Iowa, and from that research, scientists funded by the center have made progress towards nutrient loss reduction.

-Since 2013, the center has received more than $13.6 million in state appropriations and supported 115 water quality projects.
+Since 2013, the center has invested approximately $15 million in 127 nutrient-related water quality projects.
 More than 95 percent of the funding has gone directly to support research.
 Significant additional leveraging of center-supported projects comes through additional federal, state and private funding,